ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

 ## Unsubscribing

-In order to end subscription (stop listening for particular notifications) you must `Dispose` it.
+In order to end a subscription (stop listening for particular notifications), you must `Dispose` it.

 {CODE changes_2@ClientApi\Changes\WhatIsChangesApi.cs /}